openpreserve/scape-toolwrapper/README.md

 </migrationPath>
 ```

-**Example:**
+**Example**

-This example, even if simplified for presentation purpose, demonstrates how one could describe a image file format conversion using ImageMagick (in what concerns SCAPE Component info).
+This example, even if simplified for presentation purpose, demonstrates how one could describe an image file format conversion using ImageMagick (in what concerns SCAPE Component info).
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <components schemaVersion="1.1">